 How much does it cost to have a lawyer prepare a quit claim deed?

-Most lawyers will charge between $300 and $500 to draft a quit claim deed, and the related documents.
+Most lawyers will charge under $1,000 to draft a quit claim deed, and the related documents.
 Keep in mind that while the lawyer might draft a quit claim deed, it will be the responsibility of one of the property owners to do the legwork to visit the municipality and the recording of deeds in order to process the necessary paperwork.
 When my office handles a quit claim deed, we provide detailed instructions and consultation to help the process go smoothly.